EririSawamura/BlessingChat/README.md

 A Flutter chatting application.

+# What done
+1. Login with Google account √
+2. User has personal nickname, signature and avatar. √
+3. <b>Update</b> information is allowed!
+Your friend can see your update instantly.√
+4. Chat with friends √
+5. Send text, sticker as well as photo! √
+6. Share our application. √

 ## Getting Started

 A few resources to get you started if this is your first Flutter project: